We love transforming unloved furniture and turning something that could end in a landfill.

 It was screaming out for a fun makeover and that’s exactly what we did and turned it into a practical DIY magazine holder side table.

 If you’d like to make your own DIY magazine table, this is what you will need:

 This post contains affiliate links.
 We only recommend products we love and think that you will, too!
 Read our full disclaimer here.

 - Old side table – You can get great used furniture at charity shops and antique centres.
-We shared a guide on how to find great second hand furniture that you can read here.
+Check out our guide on how to find great second-hand furniture here.